 Back at home the following day, fired with enthusiasm (and a nagging concern that my creation looked more like a donkey than a deer!)
 I decided to embark on a brand new project, this time aiming for a more elegant and doe-like profile.

-This time a far more ladylike deer emerged from the newspaper and with the addition of eyes and ears she started to look almost quite bambi-esque.
+This time a far more ladylike deer emerged from the newspaper and with the addition of eyes and ears she started to look like Bambi.

 For the decoration I opted for a thin glossy wrapping paper with a retro flower print that seemed to flatter my feminine specimen.